 Dr. Morin: Multiple studies have examined the downstream health outcomes of patients who used the medications needed in an egg freezing cycle and have shown little to no risk.
 Breakthrough research from the IVI-RMA Global network showed that the risk of genetic problems in embryos created from frozen eggs was not increased over eggs that hadn’t been frozen.
 This and other research suggests that babies born following egg freezing are not at increased risk.

 How much does egg freezing cost?

 Dr. Kort: At RMA of Northern California, the cost for egg freezing is one of the lowest in the San Francisco Bay Area.
 For patients paying out-of-pocket, the cost is $7,999 plus $400 for an initial consultation.
 Your eggs are stored for free for the first year and the cost is $600 for each year of storage thereafter.
 Even better news is that RMA of Northern California is in network with most major insurance plans that offer coverage for fertility benefits, including Progyny and Carrot.
 If you’re serious about freezing your eggs, you should check with your employer today to see if your company offers fertility benefits.
-For those patients without coverage, RMA is a “preferred partner” of many financing companies including Attain, Future Family, and Lending Club.
+For those patients without coverage, RMA is a “preferred partner” of many financing companies including Future Family and Lending Club.